 Colleges know that you will likely burn out if you try to get involved in everything.
 Instead, they look for the activities to which you are committed to and in which you demonstrate depth.
 Admissions offices are not counting the number of things you do.
 It’s about depth in activities, not necessarily breadth.
-They are looking for overall commitment that shows consistency.
+They are looking for overall commitment that shows consistency and leadership.

 Colleges Will Notice

 Colleges expect you to be committed to academics when you are on their campus, but they also know a large part of your campus experience will include potential involvement in clubs, Greek life, working on campus and other social opportunities.
 At the high school level, they will take note of…